How to maximize your Alaska Airlines companion fare

 You don’t need to worry about “eligible” fare classes or limited inventory.
 As long as there are still two seats for sale in the economy cabin your companion fare is good to go!
 Best of all, both travelers will still earn miles with Alaska Airlines and are eligible for complimentary elite upgrades.

 Don’t worry if you aren’t traveling round-trip or are planning a stop-over.
-One-way and round-trip itineraries with one stop-over can also be booked using the companion fare as long as every flight is operated by Alaska Airlines or Horizon Air.
+One-way and round-trip itineraries with one stop-over can also be booked using the companion fare as long as every flight is operated by Alaska Airlines, Virgin America or Horizon Air.
 If you need to connect on a partner airline and still want to use your companion fare discount, then you’ll need to break your itinerary into separate reservations.

 How to book the companion fare